CGJennings/se3docs/docs/um-gc-preview.md

 ## Backdrop

 You can change the background behind the preview area using **View/Preview Backdrop**.
 The available options are **Dark** (the default), **Light**, and **Checked**.
 The **Checked** option (shown above) can be useful when working with shaped or translucent components.

+## Ink Saver

+You can switch to a simplified rendering of your game component using **View/Ink Saver**.
+By default, this renders only the component's text and shapes on a white background.
+(Some components may optionally render other elements.)
+Note that this option is global, and also affects printing and exporting.